marionebl/jaketrent-blog/content/work/daily-bread.md

 title: "Daily Bread"
 ---

-I need daily inspiration to stay hopefully about the present and the future.
+I need daily inspiration to stay hopeful about the present and the future.
 Just like eating and fueling up daily, I acknowledge my daily reliance on God's greater strength.
 I hope these inspired words are available to me in the moments I need to remember them -- daily.

 <!--more-->